-Last year's end-of-summer heat wave lasted deep into September, with Denver recording a record-breaking 99 degrees on September 10, while Death Valley hit 122 degrees in the same month.
+Last year's end-of-summer heat wave lasted deep into September.
+Denver recorded a record-breaking 99 degrees on September 10, while Death Valley hit 122 degrees in the same month.
 The temperature in Death Valley was the hottest recorded on Earth for that date.
-You can read more about the 2021 record-breaking summer at: https://wapo.st/3I05u8D

 In the bigger picture, this means that arid conditions will probably continue to rise, and wildfires will continue to be a challenge for everyone.
 Although we may not have a quick fix to this problem, at least there are things we can all do to be prepared.

-We designed our PurpleAir PA-II sensor to let you easily and quickly know the air quality in and around your home.
-You also become part of the PurpleAir Map, where your local air quality is available from any of your smart devices.
-You can also get a big-picture view of air quality levels when you plan your trips and outdoor activities – especially where fire dangers are high.
+We designed our PurpleAir devices to let you easily and quickly know the particle pollution levels in and around your home.
+You also become a part of the PurpleAir Map, where your local air quality is available from any of your smart devices.
+You can also get a big-picture view of AQI levels when you plan your trips and outdoor activities – especially where wildfire dangers are high.

 Before you go and even when you’re out, you can always check the PurpleAir Map for local and real-time access to weather and air quality conditions.
 The PurpleAir Map is a powerful tool that keeps you informed to make sure each day out is free from the impacts of wildfires and poor air quality from other sources.

-Every icon on the PurpleAir map represents a public PurpleAir sensor, and the color indicates the real-time PM2.5 reading on the US EPA Air Quality Index scale.
-The sensors with no outline are registered as outdoor sensors, and the sensors with black rings are registered as indoor sensors.
+Every icon on the PurpleAir Map represents a public PurpleAir device.
+The color indicates the real-time PM2.5 reading on the US EPA Air Quality Index scale.
+The monitors with no outline are registered as outdoor sensors, and the sensors with black rings are registered as indoor sensors.